LearnOnDemandSystems/docs/lod/lod-lab-developers/lod-lab-developer-training-level-2/how-do-i-reuse-lab-content-from-one-lab-in-another-lab.md

 # How do I reuse lab content from one lab in another lab?

-There may be instances when you have exercises (content) in a lab that you want to use in another lab.
+There may be instances when you have content in a lab that you want to use in another lab.
 For instance:
 - When a new version of courseware comes out and the new labs are very similar to the old labs.
 - When labs from different courses have one or more exercises that are almost identical.
 There are a couple of options for adding the existing content rather than building it from scratch.